Skip to main content

 People watch from a beautiful terrace bar

 For a calmer evening, consider heading to a terrace bar and quietly enjoying some good food and pedestrian action.
 Cafe Cook is a bit of a hidden gem in De Baarsjes, with a great terrace that extends onto the square outside the spectacular Jeruzalemkerk.
 Head there for a vintage pub vibe (and a great spot to work in the daytime).
 And just as vintage – this one is housed in a former jeweller school – but sometimes a bit louder, Daalder Streetfood serves a strong line-up of snacks with a fantastic outdoor space at the intersection of the canal.
 Meanwhile, De Neef van Fred, perched on a sunny corner of the Admiralengracht, arguably has one of the best people-watching terraces in town.
+And if you're still looking for spots, try one of Cafe Goldmund, Bar Baarsch or beer-haven Biertuin for options for every taste.

 Unwind in Rembrandt Park

-Smell the roses in Erasmus Park
+Skirt the canals in Erasmus Park

 Shop and eat your way along Jan Evertsenstraat